nimakaviani/rubychy/README.md

 bot = Rubychy::Bot.new('[BOT USERNAME]', '[API KEY]')
 ```

-If you need to register a `callback` for your bot, do it through `config`:
+If you need to register a `callback` for your bot, do it by calling `config`:

 ```ruby
 bot.config('[HTTPS CALLBACK URL]')